- American Physical Society Sites

 - Become a Member

-This award provides recognition to exceptional young scientists who have performed original doctoral thesis work of outstanding scientific quality and achievement in the area of experimental particle physics.
-The annual award consists of $1,500, a certificate, travel reimbursement up to $1,000, and a registration waiver to receive the award and give an invited talk at a meeting of the APS Division of Particles and Fields (DPF), or a DPF session at APS April Meeting.
+This award recognizes exceptional early-career scientists who have performed original doctoral thesis work of outstanding scientific quality and achievement in the area of experimental particle physics.
+The annual award consists of $2,500, a certificate, travel reimbursement up to $1,500, and a registration waiver to receive the award and give an invited talk at a meeting of the APS Division of Particles and Fields (DPF), or a DPF session at APS April Meeting.

 The award was established in 1999 in memory of Dr. Mitsuyoshi Tanaka with funding provided by friends and family.

 Nominations will be accepted for any doctoral student studying at a college or university in North America including their study-abroad programs, for dissertation research carried out in the field of experimental particle physics.
 The work to be considered must have been accomplished as part of the requirements for a doctoral degree.
-First time nominees for the 2018 Award must have passed their thesis defenses between July 1, 2017 and June 1, 2018.
+First time nominees for the 2024 Award must have passed their thesis defenses between June 1, 2022 and Aug.
+31, 2023.

 A candidate may be renominated once for this award in the year following their original nomination.
 In this case a new nomination package must be submitted to the Committee, stating that the candidate had been nominated the previous year.